wdreames/botnet-parser/README.md

 This program was made to parse through data on https://osint.bambenekconsulting.com/feeds/ and output relevant information.
 This website contains intel feeds for what appear to be various botnets.
 Each individual botnet gets their own set of files that contain information about the domains, IP Addresses created through the use of a Name Service (NS) Server, the NS Host domain, and the NS IP Address.
-It is possible that the IPs produced by the NS are the IPs of Command and Control (C&C) Servers in an IRC botnet, or another form of a botnet which uses a C&C server.
-All of this information is contained inside the "master" file, which is the file my program is primarily concerned with.
-My program parses through all the information and pieces together potential pieces of important information by using the domains, IP Addresses, and IPs produced by the DNS Hosts of each individual bot in the botnet.
+My program parses through all the data and pieces together potential pieces of important information.

 **What my program is finding:**

 When parsing through the master files, my program looks for 3 main things to output.
 Firstly, it looks to see how many IP Addresses repeat with a different domain.
-As these IPs are likely the IPs associated with a C&C server, this could tell us which servers are being used more often than others, and which ones are a higher priority to take down.
+As these IPs are likely the IPs associated with a C&C server, this could tell us which servers are being used more often than others, and which ones could potentially have a higher priority to take down.
 Secondly, it finds how many different C&Cs are using the same NS Server.
 This is split into two main parts, C&C servers that share similar NS Host domains, and C&C Servers that share similar NS IP Addresses.
 This could help us understand which NS Servers are being used more frequently than others, and would allow us to know where most of the C&C data is